 Student Life sends a weekly email to all Parkland student to keep them informed of events and activities happening on campus.
-Submit a request on the Student Organization Master Form at least 10 days prior to be added to this email.
-Organizational meetings will not be included in this email, but will be advertised through the Student Portal when appropriately entered into 25Live.
+Submit an Event & Program Proposal Form at least 10 days prior to be added to this email.
+Organizational meetings will not be included in this email.